reindertpelsma/WireguardP2P/README.md

 If the client IP and server IP are known in advance you can hardcode them both and use [these steps](https://github.com/pirate/wireguard-docs?tab=readme-ov-file#NAT-to-NAT-Connections) to establish a P2P connection, but that does not allow your client to roam — for example between your home network, company Wi‑Fi and cellular.

-This project stands out from other P2P implementations like [manuels/wireguard-p2p](https://github.com/manuels/wireguard-p2p) because:
+This project is different from other P2P implementations because:

 1. It does not require installing extra software on the client besides the already widely cross‑platform compatible WireGuard client — it only uses a simple WireGuard config on clients.
 This makes the setup on clients far easier and allows you to use the config on devices where installing Python is hard (for example phones).
 2. No third‑party [STUN](https://en.wikipedia.org/wiki/STUN) protocol is involved; the public server just uses WireGuard, simplifying the setup.
 This has the advantage that you can always use your public server peer both for P2P signaling/bootstrap and as a relay server in case P2P fails.